VsevolodUstinov/ai-first-workspace-template/Docs/SalesAndMarketing/Media activities/Cursor Case Activities/Webinars/Webinar/Prompts-and-Examples-Webinar-20min.md

 Structure:

-* 1 session on Cursor: “Advanced lesson on agent creation, masterclass of top scripts for marketers (1.5–2 hours)”
+- 1 session on Cursor: “Advanced lesson on agent creation, masterclass of top scripts for marketers (1.5–2 hours)”
-* 2 sessions on analytics: “What modern marketing analytics should look like?”
+- 2 sessions on analytics: “What modern marketing analytics should look like?”
-  * Management part (funnel workshop)
+  - Management part (funnel workshop)
-  * Technical part (pitfalls and how to avoid them)
+  - Technical part (pitfalls and how to avoid them)

 ## 🎯 Extra prompts

 1. “Create a Slack and a Notion summary”
 2. “Send the result to Notion”
-3. “Visit ellyanalytics.com, go to testimonials/cases page.
-Which ones fit a finance industry deck?”
+3. “Visit ellyanalytics.com, go to testimonials/cases page — which ones can I use in a finance industry deck?”
-4. “Review sessions with odd utm tags and reassign to correct sources”
+4. “Review sessions with odd UTM tags and reassign to correct sources”
 5. …
 6. …

 ## Other tricks

-1. Script creation
+1. You can create scripts
-2. DB connections (via scripts)
+2. You can connect to DBs (via scripts)
-3. MCP (scripts are still more reliable)
+3. You can use MCP (scripts are more reliable for now)
-4. Open‑source use
+4. You can use open‑source
-5. “Vibe‑coding” your own tools
+5. You can “vibe‑code” your own tools
-6. Generate landing pages/prototypes here like in Lovable
+6. You can generate landing pages and prototypes here like in Lovable
 7. In any unclear situation — ask your Cursor.
-If it’s dumb — ask how others solved it.
+If it’s dumb — ask how others solved it in practice.

-You can also share company‑wide — separate talk and a template in GitHub.
+You can also share inside the company — separate talk and a template in GitHub

 *Short version for the Kumar Solo webinar — focused on key demos*